 - Make sure to add one egg at a time and check the consistency of the dough before each one.
 It should be pipe-able but not at all runny.
 When the mixer stops and the paddle is lifted, the dough should form a 'v' shape hanging off of the paddle attachment.

 - Place the dough into a piping bag and pipe out a 1-2-inch circles.
 Remember they double-triple in size.
-Lightly egg wash each choux.
+Beat the egg for the egg wash and lightly brush each choux.

 - Remove the craquelin from the fridge and cut it into circles, the same size as the choux pastry.
 Place one circle on top of each choux, pressing only lightly so it sticks.